zorixid/Weather-vs-CPU/README.md

 ## Running instructions
 * Copy project to your directory ( `git clone https://github.com/ibnzUK/weather-vs-cpu` )
-* If you are Runing a Windows Subsystem for Linux (WSL), it is recommended to install project using PowerShel, GitBash or Command Prompt terminal (Concurrently dependency related)
+* If you are Running a Windows Subsystem for Linux (WSL), it is recommended to install the project using PowerShell, GitBash or Command Prompt terminal (Concurrently dependency related)
 * Make sure to have Node.js Version >= 12.13.0.
 For Electron Forge
 * Install project packages (`npm install`)
 * To Start electron application project (`npm run dev`)